RSS

 In 1988, Bush defeated Dukakis by 7 million recorded votes.
 But approximately 11 million ballots (75% Democratic) were uncounted.
 Dukakis won the unadjusted exit polls in 24 battleground states by 51-47% and the unadjusted National Exit Poll by 50-49%.
 The Collier brothers classic book Votescam provided evidence that the voting machines were rigged for Bush.

 In 1992, Clinton defeated Bush by 5.8 million recorded votes (43.0-37.5%).
 Approximately 9 million were uncounted.
 The National Exit Poll was forced to match the recorded vote with an impossible 119% turnout of living 1988 Bush voters in 1992.
 The unadjusted state exit polls had Clinton winning a 16 million vote landslide (47.6-31.7%).
-The True Vote Model indicates that Clinton won by 51-30% with 19% voting for third party candidate Ross Perot.
+The True Vote Model indicates that he won by 51-30% with 19% voting for third party candidate Ross Perot.

 In 1996, Clinton defeated Dole by 8.6 million recorded votes (49.3-40.7%); 9 million were uncounted.
 The unadjusted state exit polls (70,000 respondents) had Clinton winning a 16 million vote landslide (52.6-37.1%).
-The True Vote Model indicates that Clinton had 53.6%.
+The True Vote Model indicates that he had 53.6%.

 In July 2004 I began posting weekly Election Model projections based on the state and national polls.
 The model was the first to use Monte Carlo Simulation and sensitivity analysis to calculate the probability of winning the electoral vote.
-The final projection had Kerry winning 337 electoral votes and 51.8% of the two-party vote, closely matching the unadjusted exit polls.
+The final projection had Kerry winning 337 electoral votes with 51.8% of the two-party vote, closely matching the unadjusted exit polls.

-The adjusted 2004 National Exit Poll was mathematically impossible since it indicated that there were 52.6 million returning Bush 2000 voters.
-But Bush had just 50.5 million recorded votes in 2000 – and only 48 million were alive in 2004.
-Approximately 46 million voted, therefore the adjusted Final NEP overstated the number of returning Bush voters by 6.5 million.
-In order to match the recorded vote, the NEP required an impossible 110% living Bush 2000 voter turnout in 2004.
+The adjusted 2004 National Exit Poll was mathematically impossible; it was forced to match Kerry’s 48.3% recorded vote (the unadjusted NEP indicated that Kerry had 51.7%).
+The adjusted poll indicated that there were 52.6 million returning Bush 2000 voters (43% of the 122.3 million recorded).
+But Bush had just 50.5 million votes in 2000; only 48 million were alive in 2004.
+Assuming a 96% turnout, 46 million voted.
+Therefore, simple arithmetic shows that the adjusted NEP overstated the number of returning Bush voters by 6.6 (52.6-46) million.
+In order to match the recorded vote, there had to be an impossible 110% turnout of living Bush 2000 voters.

+Similarly, the unadjusted state exit poll Democratic/Republican Party ID split was 38.8-35.1%.
+In order to force the National Exit Poll to match the recorded vote, it required a bogus 37-37% split.
 The correlation between state Republican Party ID and the Bush unadjusted shares was a near-perfect 0.93.
 This chart displays the state unadjusted Bush exit poll share, approval ratings and Party-ID.

 The Final 2006 National Exit Poll indicated that the Democrats had a 52-46% vote share.
 The Generic Poll Trend Forecasting Model projected that the Democrats would capture 56.43% of the vote.
 It was within 0.06% of the unadjusted exit poll.